Why to move user profile to another drive?

 Generally, the “Documents and Settings” or “Users” folder is located in C drive.
 You may find the necessity to move user profile in Windows 10/8/7 on the following occasions:

-More and more user profiles are generated during the usage of the computer.
+The computer has less free space and runs slower: More and more user profiles are generated during the usage of the computer.
 Thus, the free space of C drive becomes less and the system runs slower.
 Moving user profile to another drive can release space on C drive.

-You may encounter system failure or even need to reinstall Windows 10/8/7 because of virus attack, software issues or human errors.
+Protect your personal data: You may encounter system failure or even need to reinstall Windows 10/8/7 because of virus attack, software issues or human errors.
 Migrating user profile to a new location can ensure the security of your personal data.

 Then, what’s the easiest way to change user folder location?